Consumer protection: India

 In India, consumer protection is specified in The Consumer Protection Act, 2019.
 Under this law, Separate Consumer Dispute Redress Forums have been set up throughout India in every district in which a consumer can file their complaint on a simple paper with nominal court fees and their complaint will be decided by the Presiding Officer of the District Level.
 The complaint can be filed by both the consumer of a goods as well as of the services.
-An appeal could be filed to the State Consumer Disputes Redress Commissions and after that to the National Consumer Disputes Redressal Commissiaon (NCDRC).
+An appeal could be filed to the State Consumer Disputes Redress Commissions and after that to the National Consumer Disputes Redressal Commission (NCDRC).
 The procedures in these tribunals are relatively less formal and more people-friendly and they also take less time to decide upon a consumer dispute when compared to the years-long time taken by the traditional Indian judiciary.
 In recent years, many effective judgments have been passed by some state and National Consumer Forums.

 Indian Contract Act, 1872 lays down the conditions in which promises made by parties to a contract will be legally binding on each other.
 It also lays down the remedies available to the aggregate party if the other party fails to honor their promise.

 The Sale of Goods Act of 1930 provides some safeguards to buyers of goods if goods purchased do not fulfill the express or implied conditions and warranties.

 The Agriculture Produce Act of 1937 act provides grade standards for agricultural commodities and livestock products.
-It specifies the conditions which govern the use of standards and lays down the procedure for grading, marking, and packaging of agricultural produce.
+It specifies the conditions which controls the use of standards and lays down the procedure for grading, marking, and packaging of agricultural produce.
 The quality mark provided under the act is known as AGMARK-Agriculture Marketing.